Simon-ent/econ-wocat-dataset/README.md

 ## Usage

-Run the qcat api script with your auth token to generate the output file with the latest questionnaire data.
+The default qcat-api-scripts config file needs to be replaced with the `tech.py` file from this directory.

-Start a jupyter notebook session and run the `API Response Analysis` file
+Then run the qcat api script with your auth token to generate the output file with the latest questionnaire data, further instructions can be found here: [QCAT API Scripts](https://github.com/CDE-UNIBE/qcat-api-scripts).

+Start a jupyter notebook session and run all cells in the `API Response Analysis` file.
 The exported dataset can be found in `cleaned_dataset.xlsx` which will require some additional formatting before it is published.

 ## License